Nuclear-Electronic Quantum Dynamics in a Plasmonic Nanocavity: Results and discussion

-After demonstrating that emission from a multimode nanocavity can passively report on ultrafast nuclear--electronic dynamics, we now explore the regime where the cavity actively modifies the dynamics.
-For this purpose, we use the same Gaussian spectral density but increase the total light--matter coupling per unit dipole by a factor of ten to $g_0/\mu_0=0.3$ eV$\cdot$nm$^{-1}$$ e^{-1}$, corresponding to a total semiclassical field strength of $\varepsilon_\text{tot}=1\times 10^{-2}$ a.u.
-Previous studies used a similar field strength to observe cavity-modified proton transfer dynamics.\cite{Li_Tao_Hammes-Schiffer_2022} Fig. \ref{fig:4panel_strong}C and \ref{fig:4panel_strong}D track the proton transfer dynamics via the H--\od~and H--\oa~distances.
+In addition to Rabi splitting in the power spectrum, strong light--matter coupling can lead to changes in the proton transfer dynamics.\cite{Li_Tao_Hammes-Schiffer_2022} Figs. \ref{fig:4panel_strong}C and \ref{fig:4panel_strong}D track the proton transfer dynamics via the H--\od~and H--\oa~distances.
 In both cases, the dynamics are modified by the presence of the cavity.
 The most notable effect of the cavity is observed for the constrained S$_1$ geometry in Fig. \ref{fig:4panel_strong}D, where the proton is inhibited from fully transferring before recrossing back to the donor side.
-In this regime, the cavity mode populations and corresponding cavity emission show the time-resolved onset of strong coupling.
+In this regime, the cavity mode populations and corresponding cavity emission (Figs. \ref{fig:4panel_strong}A and B) show the time-resolved onset of strong coupling.
 For the first several fs, the cavity emission behaves very similarly to the intermediate coupling case.
 During this time, the oscillations in emission intensity are dictated solely by the bare nuclear--electronic dynamics.
 At around 7 fs, the dynamics become more complex with multiple timescales appearing.
 These dynamics are characterized by rapid modulations of the overall emission intensity and longer timescale, Rabi-like oscillations of the mode frequency at which maximum emission occurs.
+Although the oscillations are not regular enough to assign a precise period, the emission maxima appear at an interval of $\sim$ 4-5 fs, roughly matching the timescale associated with the Rabi splitting in Fig. \ref{fig:spectrum_ohba}.